 Architectural Committee.
 No structure shall be erected, placed, or altered on any lot until the building plans, specifications and plat plan showing the location of such structure have been approved in writing as to conformity and harmony of external design and size of interior floor area with existing structures in the development and as to location of the structures with respect to topography and finished ground elevation by an Architectural Committee the Architectural Committee composed of three persons designated and appointed by the Board of Directors (one of the three to be a member of the Board).
 In the event the Architectural Committee fails to approve or disapprove such design, location or any other applications submitted to it, such approval will not be required as this covenant will be deemed to have been fully complied with.
 The Architectural Committee shall be required to approve or disapprove within a reasonable timeframe.
 New single-family dwelling plans must also be reviewed by the Board prior to approval for additional input.
 Any delay in the approval process shall be explained to the applicants in writing with the reason for delay.
 Members of the Architectural committee shall not be entitled to any compensation for services performed as members of such Committee.
 The Architectural Committee, appointed by the Board of Directors, shall serve three years.

 Assessments.
-Assessments may be necessary order to provide such community services as the Beechwood Shores Property Owners’ Association, Inc. (“the Association”) or its members may from time to time deem necessary, or desirable, in connection with their efforts to maintain an attractive community appearance and the privacy and general safety of lot owners.
-The Association shall be managed by its Board of Directors (not less than three nor more than fifteen) elected by the members and notwithstanding anything herein to the contrary ,after Declarant’s Class B membership terminates (terminated 2005),.
+Assessments may be necessary in order to provide such community services as the Beechwood Shores Property Owners’ Association, Inc. (“the Association”) or its members may from time to time deem necessary, or desirable, in connection with their efforts to maintain an attractive community appearance and the privacy and general safety of lot owners.
+The Association shall be managed by its Board of Directors (not less than three nor more than fifteen) elected by the members and notwithstanding anything herein to the contrary, ,after Declarant’s Class B membership terminates (terminated 2005),.
 The assessment referred to herein shall be established (and increased or decreased from time to time without regard for the maximum assessment provisions hereinabove contained) by the Board of Directors of the Association without a vote of the membership.
 Such services may Services may include garbage pickup arrangements, maintenance of the common areas such as picnic areas, clubhouse, swimming pool, tennis courts and similar facilities or areas including such services as garbage pickup arrangements, and in order to operate and maintain such common areas as Beechwood Shores Property Ow•ners’ Association, Inc. or its members may designate for the general use of lot owners without separate charger thereto, including such common areas as picnic areas, community docks, clubhouse, swimming pool, tennis courts and similar facilities or areas,.
 Each lot owner member, for themselves, their heirs and assigned, covenants and agrees to pay the Association an amount assessed against each lot by the Association in accordance with the following provisions:

 The annual assessment or dues for each lot shall be $40.00 provided, determined by the Board of Directors provided, however, that such assessment shall be increased to $60.00 for any lot which has a completed dwelling constructed thereon as of January of the calendar year.